greenelab/deep-review/sections/05_treat.md

 traditional circular fingerprints on a drug efficacy prediction task but were superior for predicting solubility or photovoltaic efficiency.
-In the original study, graph convolutions [@tag:Kearnes2016_graph_conv] performed comparably to a multitask network using standard fingerprints and slightly better than the neural fingerprints [@tag:Duvenaud2015_graph_conv] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset.
+In the original study, graph convolutions [@tag:Kearnes2016_graph_conv] performed comparably to a multi-task network using standard fingerprints and slightly better than the neural fingerprints [@tag:Duvenaud2015_graph_conv] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset.
 [@tag:Swamidass2009_irv].
-Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@tag:Wu2017_molecule_net], though evaluation often uses AUC ROC, which has limited utility due to the large active/inactive class imbalance (see Discussion).
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@tag:Wu2017_molecule_net], though evaluation often uses auROC (area under the receiver operating characteristic curve), which has limited utility due to the large active/inactive class imbalance (see Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery and propose that rigorous benchmarking